long1eu/firebase_dart_sdk/firebase_core/firebase_core_dart/README.md

 1. Go to the Google Cloud Platform console and select you [project](https://console.cloud.google.com/projectselector2/home/dashboard)
 1. Go to `APIs & Service` -> `Credentials`
 1. Create new credentials for your app by selecting `CREATE CREDENTIALS` and then `API Key`

-##### Create Client ID
-If you plan to use Google Sign In, the you need to create a Client ID for you app
-1. Go to the Google Cloud Platform console and select you [project](https://console.cloud.google.com/projectselector2/home/dashboard)
-1. Go to `APIs & Service` -> `Credentials`
-1. Create new credentials for your app by selecting `CREATE CREDENTIALS` and then `OAuth client ID`
-1. Select `Other` as `Application type`, give it a name (eg. macOS) and then click `Create`

 ##### Get configuration from [Firebase console](https://console.firebase.google.com/u/0/)
 1. `projectID` you can be found on the `Project Settings` tab